-This helps courts deal with legal and financial issues when one ends and distinguishes them from run-of-the-mill, temporary romantic relationships.
-In fact, in these situations, the process often mimics what you often see in divorce proceedings.
+This designation helps courts deal with legal and financial issues when one ends and distinguishes them from run-of-the-mill, temporary romantic relationships.
+In fact, in these situations, the process often mimics what you see in divorce proceedings.

 Division of Property

 In these cases, the courts only divide assets and debts in instances of committed intimate relationships.
-Once established, the courts split property similar to how it would in a divorce, though with some differences.
+This is something you have to determine first, but once legally established, the courts split property similarly to how it would in a divorce, though with some differences.

-Courts use a fair and equitable standard when making this decision.
-They consider things like length of the relationship, the financial standing of each party, and more.
-This only applies to property acquired during the relationship.
+Courts employ a fair and equitable standard when making this decision.
+They consider things like the length of the relationship, the financial standing of each party, and more.
+Like with marriage, this also only applies to property acquired during the relationship.

-You can pursue child custody and visitation.
-If you have the majority of the time in the parenting plan, you have the right to child support.
-And you have the right to be part of your child’s life, unless circumstances dictate otherwise.
+After the end of a committed intimate relationship, you can pursue child custody and visitation.
+If you have the majority of the time in the parenting plan, you also have the right to child support.
+And you have the right to be part of your child’s life unless circumstances dictate otherwise.

-Unmarried partners don’t inherit property when one party dies the same way married couples do.
-That said, even without a will, you may have options.
-If you can show that you were in a committed intimate relationship, you may be due an inheritance and other benefits.
+If you have a will, that’s one thing.
+However, even without a will, you have options.
+If you can show you were in a committed intimate relationship, you may be due inheritance and other benefits.

 For instance, you aren’t eligible to collect Social Security based on your partner’s work record.
-Without a will or other documentation, you may not have the legal right to participate in health care decisions, have input in the burial, and other situations.
-You can have attorneys draft legal documents ensuring these things, but without them, you don’t automatically become entitled.
+Without a will or other documentation, you may not have the legal right to participate in your partner’s health care decisions, have input in the burial, and other situations.
+In most situations, this falls to family members, who can exclude you if they choose.